29 datasets found

 Description

-The average market risk premium in the United States decreased slightly to *** percent in 2023.
-This suggests that investors demand a slightly lower return for investments in that country, in exchange for the risk they are exposed to.
+The average market risk premium in the United States remained at *** percent in 2025.
+This suggests that the returns that investors expected for their investrments remained the same as the previous year in that country, in exchange for the risk they are exposed to.
 This premium has hovered between *** and *** percent since 2011.
 What causes country-specific risk?
 Risk to investments come from two main sources.
 First, inflation causes an asset’s price to decrease in real terms.
 A 100 U.S. dollar investment with three percent inflation is only worth ** U.S. dollars after one year.
 Investors are also interested in risks of project failure or non-performing loans.
 The unique U.S. context Analysts have historically considered the United States Treasury to be risk-free.
 This view has been shifting, but many advisors continue to use treasury yield rates as a risk-free rate.
 Given the fact that U.S. government securities are available at a variety of terms, this gives investment managers a range of tools for predicting future market developments.

 2. F